The Tukham kingdom

 Ruling race: Uruk

-However, there were some clans did not accept the new ways.
-Be it either for sake of tradition or political disagreement, these clans were exiled from the cities.
-These clans and those who are part of them are called Kuvmac.
-Many of the kuvmac returned to the nomadic life of old while some choose to embrace change in their own ways, becoming free traders, smugglers or even pirates.
+There was however some clans did not accept the new ways.
+Be it either for sake of tradition or political disagreement, these clans was exiled from the cities.
+These clans and those who are part of them became Kuvmac.
+Many of the kuvmac remained as traditional nomadic while some choose to embrace change in their own ways, becoming free traders, smugglers or even pirates.
 They travel unrestricted, taking anything they feel will bring them new riches.

 Each clan, even those of the kuvmac, builds a common palace-like home called "haxane".
-As the clan expands with member, so does the haxane.
-The great clans that rule over cities usually build their haxane on the highest point available and expands it downwards, while lower clans (depending on standing in society) build low and expand upwards.
+As the clan grows with new member, so does the haxane.
+The great clans which rule over cities usually build their haxane on the highest point available and expand it downwards, while lower clans (depending on standing in society) build expand upwards.
 The belief is that as the haxane grows higher, so does the status of the clans.
-This is in contrast to the ruling clan that believe that by expanding downwards, they make the roots of their clan spread and cement their high status.
+This is in contrast to the ruling clan that believes that by expanding downwards, they make the roots of their clan spread and cement their high status.
 If there ever is a feud between clans, the one that lose in the end will have their haxane destroyed as a sign of their defeat.
-However, for the clans of higher status, a more symbolic destruction is done by building a wall or pillar in connection to their haxane and with a cermony together with the other clan (or clans), it is razed.
-This symbolic action saves face for the defeated clan and let them keep their haxane, that has been built on for generations.
+However, for the clans of higher status, a symbolic form of destruction is done by building a wall or pillar connected to their hexane, before a ceremony is held together with the other clan (or clans) where it is razed.
+This symbolic action saves face for the defeated clan and let them keep their hexane.
 Only those of really low status or believers of more orthodox tradition have their haxane destroyed.

 The kuvmac, however, is not allowed to build their haxane in the kingdom.
-Instead, they either find a place outside the kingdom or build gigantic airships that become floating fortresses.
-As kuvmac, they aren't protected by law or tradition either and a kuvmac haxane will be destroyed on sight by the regular clans.
+Instead, they either find a place outside the kingdom or as of late build airships that become floating fortresses.
+A kuvmac haxane will be destroyed on sight by the regular clans.